Rohith2202/DBMSVehicleInsurance/README.md

 # DBMSVehicleInsurance
-This repository contains the queries,database and report for the project.
+This repository contains the queries,database,triggers and  report for the project.